Dhofar rebellion: Revolutionaries' left-wing shift

-Two congresses were held to define the political objectives of the movement, in 1965 and 1968.
-At the second congress, the Dhofar Liberation Front became the Popular Front for the Liberation of the Occupied Arabian Gulf, or PFLOAG.
 The program adopted at these two congresses was strongly tinged with communism.
-Its aim was to establish a "democratic people's republic" and to expel the British army from Oman.
-The Front sought to establish a constitution, abolish martial law, restore freedom of the press and expression and ensure the rights of minorities.
-On economic issues, it intended to nationalize the oil companies, develop industries and implement land reform.
-The Front called for more social justice and affirmed its support for all Asian, African and Latin American liberation movements.
+It aimed to establish a people's democratic republic and to expel the British army from Oman.
+The Front sought to establish a constitution, abolish martial law, restore freedom of the press and expression, and ensure the rights of minorities.
+On economic issues, it intended to nationalize the oil companies, develop industries, and implement land reform.
+The Front called for more social justice and affirmed its support for all Asian, African, and Latin American liberation movements.
 References were also made to the Palestinian struggle.
 The rebels opened schools to which both boys and girls had access (girls' education was forbidden in Oman until 1970).
-Tribalism was fought against and social relations tended to evolve, with a specific place given to women, including in the armed struggle.
+Tribalism was fought against, and social relations tended to evolve, with a specific place given to women, including in the armed struggle.

 The move towards Marxism–Leninism ensured that the PFLOAG received sponsorship from both South Yemen and China.
 China in particular was quick to support the PFLOAG as it was a peasant-based organisation, giving it a strong Maoist credibility.
 Chinese support for the PFLOAG also had another benefit for them, as it acted as a counterbalance to increasing Soviet influence in the Indian Ocean.
 China was quick to establish an embassy in Aden and "the Yemeni regime allowed its territory to be used for channelling weapons" to the PFLOAG.

+Following the Hamrin conference, the front undertook new military initiatives in Dhofar, and the number of rebel attacks increased.
+By mid-1970, the rebels controlled the coastline from the Aden border to within a few miles of Salalah and held many coastal villages, such as Mirbat and Sadh, east of Salalah.
+They moved at will through the mountains and along numerous overland routes.
+The environs of Salalah were sporadically attacked.
+In pressing their drive, the rebels enjoyed certain advantages: a sanctuary across the Aden border; admirable guerrilla terrain in the mountains and wadis; and the sympathy and cooperation of a substantial proportion of Dhofaris.
+It is estimated that at one time, about two-thirds of the population supported the rebels.
+The front looked to civilians to supply informers, messengers, lookouts, and workers.

-The transformation of the DLF, combined with a new supply of Chinese and Soviet weaponry and better training, ensured that the armed wing of the PFLOAG turned into an effective fighting force.
-In May 1968, an attack by a battalion of the Sultan's Armed Forces against a rebel position at Deefa in the Jebel Qamar was defeated by heavily armed and well-organised and trained rebels.
+The transformation of the DLF, combined with a new supply of Chinese and Soviet weaponry and better training ensured that the armed wing of the PFLOAG turned into an effective fighting force.
+In May 1968, an attack by a battalion of the Sultan's Armed Forces against a rebel position at Deefa in the Jebel Qamar was defeated by heavily armed, well-organised, and trained rebels.